France, Luxembourg & Germany Bike & Boat | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Dinner

-After breakfast, cycle along the Mosel River on a quiet bike path.
-Then turn inland and cycle along a pleasant rolling route through small villages.
-Pause to explore Rodemack, known as “Little Carcassonne Lorraine” and ranked one of the most beautiful villages in France.
-In this charming hamlet, admire marvels of construction that span the ages, including fortifications erected over many centuries.
-Impressive ramparts and walls encircle the village, and cobbled alleys lead to a labyrinth of back streets and an impressive fortress.
+After breakfast, cycle along the Mosel River on a quiet bike path before turning inland on a scenic rolling route through small villages.
+Pause to explore Rodemack, known as “Little Carcassonne Lorraine” and ranked among the most beautiful villages in France.
+This charming hamlet showcases centuries of architectural heritage, with impressive ramparts, ancient walls, and cobbled alleys leading to a maze of back streets and a striking fortress.

-After a picnic lunch at the fountain, there’ll be free time to explore on your own.
+Enjoy a picnic lunch at the fountain, followed by free time to explore on your own.

 Today's Ride Choices